Infighting in the Sinaloa Cartel: Phase I — Outbreak of war (September–November 2024)

+On 15 September, South of Culiacán 5 dead bodies were found with sombreros on their heads, they were MF/MZ members.

 The violence had spread across Sinaloa by mid-September, with narco-blockades frequently appearing along Mexican Federal Highway 15 and numerous deaths reported in remote towns.
 Some victims were found with sombreros or pizza slices—symbols linked to La Mayiza and Los Chapitos, respectively.
 The town of El Palmito in Concordia Municipality was temporarily evacuated, leaving it a ghost town.

+On 18 September, The body of an assassinated individual identified as a Los Chapitos member was found near a gas station in El Melón, Sinaloa.
+On the same day, Three executed bodies, were found underneath the La Costerita bridge in southern Culiacán.